Streptococcus sanguinis: Pathogenicity

 S. sanguinis may gain entrance to the bloodstream when opportunity presents (dental cleanings and surgeries) and colonize the heart valves, particularly the mitral and aortic valves, where it is the most common cause of subacute bacterial endocarditis.
 For this reason, oral surgeons often prescribe a short course of antibiotics to be taken a few days before to a few days after oral surgery.
 Once an infection has occurred, treatment is much more complicated and generally involves the administration of several weeks of penicillin and aminoglycoside antibiotics.

 Genome

 The complete genomic sequence of S. sanguinis was determined in 2007 by laboratories at Virginia Commonwealth University.
 The genome spans 2,388,435 bp and is larger than most of the other 21 streptococcal genomes that have been sequenced.
 The GC content of the S. sanguinis genome is 43.4% (higher than the GC contents of other streptococci).
 The genome encodes 2,274 predicted proteins, 61 tRNAs, and four rRNA operons.
 About 22% of the open reading frames are conserved hypothetical proteins (present in multiple species but having unknown functions), and approximately 645 of the predicted proteins were confirmed by mass spectrometry.

 Natural genetic transformation

 S. sanguinis is naturally competent for genetic transformation.
-Natural genetic transformation is a sexual process involving DNA transfer from one bacterial cell to another through the intervening medium, and the integration of the donor sequence into the recipient genome by homologous recombination.
+Natural genetic transformation is a process involving DNA transfer from one bacterial cell to another through the intervening medium, and the integration of the donor sequence into the recipient genome by homologous recombination.